 Sage doesn’t need a ton of water and should be kept in moderate sunlight.
 Snip off as much as you need to add to any dish when cooking.

 Probably the least popular herb on this list, but perfect to use as a natural sweetener in hot drinks.
 You can also blitz up the leaves to create a powder to use as a sweetener.
 This hardy herb prefers a bit of sun but can grow just as well in shadier areas.

-These are the easiest herbs you can easily grow on your windowsill or balcony.
-You can also use any of these to decorate a grazing board, filling all the space to give it that professional touch!
+These are the easiest herbs you can easily grow on your windowsill or balcony, especially if you don’t have a garden.
+You can also use any of these to decorate a grazing board, filling all the space to give it that professional touch.